luchichang/Python-and-Bash-Scripting/CustomPackgaeInstaller/README.md

- this Script file works only on Red Hat Family
+## This Script file works only on Red Hat Family